 - all field names should be UPPER CASE TEXT.
 Not mixed or lower case.
 No spaces at the start or end of field names.

 - have one zip folder for each shapefile.
 Do not use sub-folders within the zip folder.

-- ensure you include a metadata file (.xls, .xlsx or .xml file types) in the zip folder for each shapefile.
+- ensure you include a metadata file (.xls or .xlsx) in the zip folder for each shapefile.
 Refer to the Spatial Information Submission Guideline for more information about the metadata requirements

 - ensure that any digital PDF maps are attached separately to shapefiles in emails submissions.
 Do not include them in the same zip folder

-- you only need to submit one shapefile per relevant geometry type (line, point or polygon), for each approved form (annual return, ERC etc.), unless you exceed the above limitations.
-Do not break apart shapefiles by disturbance or rehabilitation type.
+- you only need to submit (1) one shapefile per relevant geometry type (line, point or polygon), for each approved form (annual return, ERC etc.).
+Do not break apart shapefiles by disturbance or rehabilitation status types.

 - adhere to the file naming convention in the Spatial Information Submission Guideline .
 The filename of the shapefile and the corresponding zip folder must be the same

 - if you are re-submitting data that did not pass validation the first attempt, please use the current date when you re-submit the new file.
 Do not use the previous date in the filename.

 Please ensure your geometry is valid before submitting data.
 Common types of invalid geometry are (but not limited to);